Private equity: finally accessible to private investors?

 The chart below shows the cumulative performance of various public and private market fund peer groups over the last 25 years to 31 December 2021.

 Cumulative performance in the past 25 years

 Source: Cobalt, Hamilton Lane, Morningstar.
 Past performance is not a guide to the future.
-The chart shows fund peer group performance over the period 30/06/1996–30/06/2021.
-All returns are shown in USD.
+The chart shows fund peer group performance over the period 31/12/1996–31/12/2021.
+All returns are shown in USD and will be affected by currency fluctuations.
 Private market index data is based on returns from funds in Hamilton Lane’s Cobalt database.
 See below for definitions and discrete performance.

 See five-year discrete performance of asset classes

 See definitions used in the chart

 2. Access to high-growth companies not listed on a stock market